Year One

 Systems Administration, or

 Web & Mobile Development.
+And, third-year students all undertake an industry project.

 COMPULSORY COURSES - YEAR TWO

-Analysis and Design (15 credits)
+Analysis and Design (15 Credits)

 Create quality analysis and design documentation for a moderately complex system.

-Database Development (15 credits)
+Database Development (15 Credits)

 Learn how to effectively design an information system for a complex business application.

-Software Process (15 credits)
+Software Process (15 Credits)

 Learn to create quality software applications utilising a modern development approach.
-During your studies you'll work as a team on an iterative development project; manage an individual development task; implement processes to ensure quality; and compare and select an appropriate development method for a given problem.
+During your studies you'll work as a team on an iterative development project; manage an individual development task; implement processes to ensure quality, and compare and select an appropriate development method for a given problem.

 COMPULSORY COURSES - YEAR THREE

-Advanced Systems Analysis (15 credits)
+Advanced Systems Analysis (15 Credits)

 Learn to introduce tools and techniques used to assess feasibility and present a business case; to complete an analysis of a complex information system based on the recommendation from the feasibility phase.

 Learn to analyse and evaluate management practices as they relate to the ICT industry.
-During your studies you'll discuss and analyse key issues associated with managing and structuring the ICT capability within an organisation; recommend and design a quality management programme for an organisation; apply best practice human resource management techniques; and commentate on the relevant legislation and social responsibility issues as they relate to the ICT industry.
+During your studies you'll discuss and analyse key issues associated with managing and structuring the ICT capability within an organisation; recommend and design a quality management programme for an organisation; apply best practice human resource management techniques, and commentate on the relevant legislation and social responsibility issues as they relate to the ICT industry.

 COMPULSORY COURSES - YEAR TWO

-Advanced Programming (15 credits)
+Advanced Programming (15 Credits)

 Learn standard algorithms required for business application programming.
-During your studies you'll design and construct small applications using a variety of algorithms; devise test plans to ensure quality software; and create system maintenance documentation.
+During your studies, you'll design and construct small applications using a variety of algorithms; devise test plans to ensure quality software; and create system maintenance documentation.

-Database Development (15 credits)
+Database Development (15 Credits)

 Learn how to effectively design an information system for a complex business application.

-Enterprise Data Management (15 credits)
+Enterprise Data Management (15 Credits)

 Learn to design and implement enterprise data management systems.